benjamin-rood/gitbook-tech-notes/brew-search-and-install-in-one-line.md

-# Homebrew: Search, multiple installation one-liner
+# Homebrew: Search, install all matches, in one-liner

 ---